 Here are the step-by-step instructions and photos for Tandoori Chicken drumsticks:

-In a large mixing bowl combine all ingredients listed for the marinade.
+- Prepare Yogurt Spice Marinade: In a large mixing bowl, combine all marinade ingredients.
 Mix well to form a paste.

-Place the marinated chicken legs in the fryer basket keeping a little distance between each piece.
+- Air Fry: Place the marinated chicken legs in the fryer basket, keeping a little distance between each piece.
 Air fry at 400°F for 10 minutes.
-For boneless chicken thighs, adjust the time to 6 minutes.
+(For other cuts of chicken, follow the time chart below. )

 Insert a meat thermometer into the thickest part of the chicken without touching the bone, and ensure it reads 165°F.